philthephatman/awesome-hacking-lists/hackwith.md

 - [toolbag](https://github.com/aaronportnoy/toolbag) - The IDA Toolbag is a plugin providing supplemental functionality to Hex-Rays IDA Pro disassembler.
 - [RecuperaBit](https://github.com/Lazza/RecuperaBit) - A tool for forensic file system reconstruction.
 - [reGeorg](https://github.com/sensepost/reGeorg) - The successor to reDuh, pwn a bastion webserver and create SOCKS proxies through the DMZ.
 Pivot and pwn.
+- [MARA_Framework](https://github.com/xtiankisutsa/MARA_Framework) - MARA is a Mobile Application Reverse engineering and Analysis Framework.
+It is a toolkit that puts together commonly used mobile application reverse engineering and analysis tools to assist in testing mobile applications against the OWASP mobile security  threats.
 - [safety-db](https://github.com/pyupio/safety-db) - A curated database of insecure Python packages
 - [arpy](https://github.com/ivanvza/arpy) - Mac OSX ARP spoof (MiTM) tool that can also plug into Gource
 - [malspider](https://github.com/ciscocsirt/malspider) - Malspider is a web spidering framework that detects characteristics of web compromises.